michalharakal/kmp-workshop/javaland2023/mkdocs/src/doc/docs/setup.md

 ## iOS and macOS

-Xcode 13 or later is required to develop for iOS.
-A (free) Apple Developer account is required to deploy onto a device
+Xcode 14 or later is required to develop for iOS.
+A (free) Apple Developer account is required to deploy onto a device.
+We recommend to install the [TouchLab Kotlin Plugin for Xcode](https://github.com/touchlab/xcode-kotlin) by running: `brew install xcode-kotlin`